-In order to pass a class and move on to the next level, students will have to receive a C or higher for the class.
-A minimum of C (70%) must be maintained at each evaluation period.
-Failure to maintain the minimum will put the student on academic probation until the next evaluation period.
-If the student's GPA for the term falls below 70% while on probation, the student will be terminated.
-For an F-1 visa student, the student will be terminated from SEVIS for "poor academic performance".
-Students will be notified of their academic probation status with a written warning letter.
-Students are encouraged to remediate to improve their academic performance.
+To pass a class and move on to the next level, students will have to receive a C or higher for the class.
+A minimum of C (70%) must be maintained.
+Failure to maintain the minimum will put the student on academic probation.
+If the student's GPA for the term falls below 70% while on probation, the student may be suspended from the school for up to two terms.
+For an F-1 visa student, the student will be terminated from SEVIS for "poor academic performance."